Bead Glossary A to J

 DROP BEAD

-A bead which is wider at one end than the other.
-SImilar in shape to a droplet of water with a hole passing through the length of the centre of the bead or at the small end perpendicular to the bead.
+A bead or component which is wider at one end than the other.
+Similar in shape to a droplet of water with a hole passing through the length of the centre of the bead or at the small end perpendicular to the bead.

 Above is an example of a vintage Japanese turquoise glass Drop Bead.